kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 nitty-gritty.
 -->

-We extend the CRI protocol and Pod spec to contain information about the class-based resource assignment of containers.

-Currently we identify two types of resources (RDT and blockio) but this will be a generic mechanism that will serve other similar resources in the future.
+We extend the CRI protocol to contain information about the class-based resource assignment of containers.
+Currently we identify two types of resources (RDT and blockio) but the API changes will be generic so that it that will serve other similar resources in the future.

+We implement pod annotations the initial mechanism for Kubernetes users to control class resource assignment.
+We define two class resources that can be controlled via annotations, i.e. RDT and blockio.

+We introduce a feature gate that enables kubelet to interpret pod annotations for controlling the RDT and blockio class of containers.

 ### User Stories (Optional)